 Culture of Common Carp

 The Common Carp (Cyprinus carpio) is a widely cultivated fish species in the Himalayas, including India.
 The German phenotype of Common Carp is known for its fast growth rate and desirable traits.
-In the Himalayan region two German phenotypes of common carp (mirror carp and scale carp) are commonly produced in aquaculture.
+In the Himalayan region, two German phenotypes of common carp (mirror carp and scale carp) are commonly produced in aquaculture.
 These species are cultivated primarily to produce seed for extensive pond culture and for stocking of lakes and reservoirs.
 The breeding programs for Common Carp in the Himalayas focus on selecting desirable traits like fast growth rate, disease resistance, and adaptability to local conditions.
 There is a growing demand for Common Carp in the Himalayan region, driven by increasing consumer preference for fish as a protein source and it minimizes environmental impacts while optimizing production.
 Common carp produced in fish farms of the State Fisheries Departments of Himachal Pradesh, Uttaranchal, North Bengal, Arunachal Pradesh, Meghalaya, Manipur and Nagaland.
 It is successfully bred in cement tanks, in rectangular cloth containers fixed in ponds (hapas), and in earthen ponds.
 The growth performance of these Hungarian strains and existing local strain of scale carp (Bangkok strain) has been evaluated recorded highest growth in Hungarian mirror carp under polyculture system in India followed by Hungarian scale carp (Mahanta et al., 2010).
 The breeding of these two improved strains has been done successfully and released at Champawat center and the seeds of F1 generation (named as Champa1 and Champa2 respectively) have been adopted to other hill states to assess its culture and growth potential on experimental field trial basis to help in improving hill aquaculture production in near future (Srivastava et al., 2010).

 Fish Farming in Polyhouse system:

 Cold water fish culture in polyhouses is an innovative approach being explored in India, particularly in the northeastern region.
 Polyhouse fish culture has shown to increase fish growth rates, with one study demonstrating a 34.6% higher final weight and 34.8% greater daily weight gain compared to traditional outdoor systems.
 Polyhouse systems have also reported a 16.1% better survival rate, likely due to controlled water temperature and quality.
 Polyhouse fish culture can lead to higher biomass production, with a reported 56.5% increase in total fish biomass.
 Emphasis given on ornamental fish breeding in aquarium tanks and techniques used to breed ornamental fish in aquarium contribute to both fish industry supporting aquaculture in cold water species.
 (Zaidi et al, 2018).
-Suitable fish species namely Neolissochilus hexagonolepis (Chocolate Mahseer) has been successfully cultured in polyhouse ponds in Meghalaya, demonstrating promising results.
+Suitable fish species namely Neolissochilus hexagonolepis (Chocolate Mahseer) have been successfully cultured in polyhouse ponds in Meghalaya, demonstrating promising results.
 Species like trout and salmon could potentially be cultured in polyhouses, given their adaptability to cold water conditions.
 Pond-Based Aquaculture Production System (PPAS) has shown promise in cultivating cold water fish, maintaining an average 2.4°C higher water temperature than outdoor systems.
 Polyhouses system provide a controlled environment, allowing regulation of water temperature, quality, and other parameters to optimize fish growth.
 Polyhouse fish culture need refinement of technology to make it more accessible to farmers in India.
 At DCFR’s Champawat farm during winters (November to February) ascertained the impacts of greenhouse effects on ambient water quality, temperature and manifestation of the raised temperature on the growth and survival of common and grass carp fry in the agro-climatic conditions of Lesser Himalayas.
 The ponds covered with polyhouse revealed drastic increase in temperature in the covered area marginally higher growth rate recorded over the control ponds (Vishwanath et al., 2011).

 Mahseer Conservation and Breeding: